brandtdamman/hexagon-display/CONTRIBUTING.md

-# Contributing to <REPO>
+# Contributing to H.E.X.
+Display

-Welcome and thanks for considering to contribute to <REPO>.
+Welcome and thanks for considering to contribute to H.E.X.
+Display.
 This document outlines some general guidelines related to how to best contribute to the project.
 When you're ready to contribute towards the project, please feel free to prepare a pull request.